 Josh Israel, “Exlusive: Romney Profited from Mortgage Lenders Foreclosing on Thousands of Floridians,” ThinkProgress.org, January 25, 2012; Judd Legum, “Ginrich Blasts Romney for Profiting Off Florida Foreclosures,” ThinkProgress.org, January 26, 2012.

 “Moral Bankruptcy on Wall Street,” National Interest, March 14, 2012; Matt Taibbi, “On Goldman Executive Greg Smith’s Brave Departure,” The Rolling Stones, March 14, 2012; Larry Elliott, “Why Greg Smith Was Right about Goldman Sachs,” The Guardian, March 15, 2012.

 “Goldman Sachs Accused of Fooling in Scathing Senate Report,” Guardian, April 14, 2011; Dominic Rushe, “Goldman Sachs Accused of Misleading U.S. Congress in Damning Report,” Guardian, April 14, 2012.

 Ibid; see also Elspeth Reeve, “Audio Surfaces of Paul Ryan’s Effusive Love of Ayn Rand,” Atlantic, April 30, 2012; Jonathan Chait, “Paul Ryan and Ayn Rand,” New Republic, December 28, 2010; “Everything Ayn Rand Taught Paul Ryan,” Huffington Post, August, 22, 2012.

-Posted by Jonas E. Alexis on May 27 2013, With 0 Reads, Filed under Economy, Editor, Politics.
+Posted by Jonas E. Alexis on May 27, 2013, With 3640 Reads Filed under Economy & Business, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.